hoc081098/rx_shared_preferences/README.md

 ### 4. Get and set methods like to `SharedPreferences`

--   `RxSharedPreferences` is like to `SharedPreferences`, it provides read, write functions.
+-   `RxSharedPreferences` is like to `SharedPreferences`, it provides read, write functions (via extension methods).

 ```dart
   Future<Object?>              getObject(String key, [Decoder<Object?>? decoder]);